Pulse Profiles and Polarization of Terzan 5 Pulsars: Observations and Data Analysis

 \subsection{Instrument Combination}

 The previously described summation process resulted in eight sets of combined data files for each pulsar, those with good polarization data or total intensity for both GUPPI and VEGAS observations at both L-band and S-band.
-We used the L-band GUPPI total intensity sums to find new DM values for each pulsar using {\psrchive}'s {\tt{pdmp}}, and then manually adjusted the DM by eye, if needed, so that the leading edges of each summed and high signal-to-noise profile were aligned across the band when displayed via {\tt pav -GTpd}.
-The new best DMs (shown in Table~\ref{tab1}) were then installed into all of the original datafiles and the previous summation was performed one final time.
+We used the L-band GUPPI total intensity sums to find new DM values for each pulsar using {\psrchive}'s {\tt{pdmp}}, and then manually adjusted the DM by eye, if needed, so that the leading edges of each summed and high signal-to-noise profile were aligned across the band when displayed via {\tt pav -GTpd}, which shows pulse phase versus observing frequency.
+These new ``best DMs'', (shown in Table~\ref{tab1}), are specified with five significant figures since that precision lets us align all of the pulse profiles across L-band to 1{\%} or better, for even the fastest pulsars in \ter.
+We installed these DMs into the original datafiles and performed the previous summation one final time.
 This last iteration improved the signal-to-noise of the final sums for many of the faintest pulsars, and especially for several which had less accurate DMs previously due to low signal-to-noise.

 Given the differences in the GUPPI and VEGAS data described in \S\ref{sec:observations}, we were unable to use {\tt PSRCHIVE} to directly combine the observations taken with those two instruments.
 We therefore wrote a Python routine using the {\tt PSRCHIVE} python interface to change the VEGAS data into a format identical to that of the more common GUPPI data.
-As mentioned in \S\ref{sec:observations}, the main differences between the GUPPI and VEGAS data are that they are stored in opposite sideband and with two differing polarization conventions, IAU/IEEE and PSR/IEEE for GUPPI and VEGAS respectively \citep{2010psrchive,wahl2021nanograv}.
+As mentioned in \S\ref{sec:observations}, the main differences between the GUPPI and VEGAS data are that they are stored in opposite sideband and with two differing polarization conventions, IAU/IEEE and PSR/IEEE respectively \citep{2010psrchive,wahl2021nanograv}.
 The Python routine band-flipped the usable 511 channels of the VEGAS data, flipped the signs of Stokes $Q$, $U$, and $V$ (which accounts for the different circular polarization and position angle conventions between the PSR/IEEE and IAU/IEEE conventions), and then combined those 511 channels and polarizations with the GUPPI data using the same radiometer equation based weighting as described in \S\ref{ssec:summation}.